 The history of the Alps started some 500 million years ago.
-In the then existing Tethyan Sea, the materials the Alps are made of (such as marble, limestone and granite) developed during many millions of years.
+In the then-existing Tethyan Sea, the materials the Alps are made of (such as marble, limestone and granite) developed over many millions of years.

 The Alps are still growing

 The growth process is still going on.
 On a geological timescale, the Alps are a young mountain range, still developing: the Alps gain about one millimeter (0.04 “) in height every year.

 One can recognize a young mountain range by its high and roughly shaped tops.
 The summits will be subject to wear, caused by erosion, and weathering.
 Eventually they will round off.
 As a result of this, the mountains will disappear in the long term.

 The Alps were the first mountainous area that was geologically investigated in an extensive way.
 Many geological terms find their origin in the Alps.
 Worldwide the name ‘Alps’ is often used in the nomenclature of other mountain ranges.

 Mountains are always in motion.
 Now too nature causes the Alps to change constantly.

 Melting snow forms fast-streaming masses of water by which stones and rock waste are carried away and rocks slowly are ground into round shapes.
 This, for instance, can be seen at the Trümmelbachfälle.
 Glaciers slowly slide down the mountain slope and grind new valleys.
 This impressive natural phenomenon can be seen near the Grosser Aletsch glacier.

 Avalanches tumble into the valleys, as well as rockfalls.
 This cannot always be predicted, so it unfortunately takes casualties regularly.

 Examples of flooding in Switzerland